Spiced Ginger Biscuits – Sugar Free

 How can I decorate these biscuits for Halloween or Christmas?

-The adaptability of spiced ginger biscuits is part of their charm.
+The adaptability of these low carb cookies for the holiday season is part of their charm.
 Here a couple of ideas of how I like to decorate these biscuits for particular holidays, Halloween and Christmas.

 For a cute Halloween biscuit, you can use sugar free icing to create mummy or ghost-like designs.